jonathanSimonney/transversalProject/readme.md

   These shall be put to extend a single template, to avoid code repetition.

  - There are also many useless routes.
+ - The errors are absolutely not handled (which makes our UX completely awful).